Apple hires Dixons chief to drive global retail

 "(Browett)'s got big shoes to fill," said BGC Partners analyst Colin Gillis.
 "Ron Johnson drove the Apple store as a customer experience with a positive halo effect for the business."

-Wall Street views Apple's stores as an important advantage in competing with rivals Google Inc and Amazon.com Inc as well as other traditional PC makers.
+Wall Street views Apple's stores as an important advantage in competing with rivals Google Inc (GOOG.O) and Amazon.com Inc (AMZN.O) as well as other traditional PC makers.

 "Our retail stores are all about customer service, and John shares that commitment like no one else we've met," said Cook.